Surajitoraon/Fitness/README.md

 I am a passionate developer with a keen interest in open-source projects and collaborative development.
 I enjoy learning new technologies and applying them to solve real-world problems.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on [FITNESS CLUB APP]
-- 🌱 I’m currently learning [Technologies or Skills]
+- 🌱 I’m currently learning [Django]
-- 👯 I’m looking to collaborate on [Projects or Areas]
+- 👯 I’m looking to collaborate on [Web Projects ]
-- 🤔 I’m looking for help with [Areas where you need help]
+- 🤔 I’m looking for help with [Kalyani.]
-- 💬 Ask me about [Topics you are knowledgeable about]
+- 💬 Ask me about [Django,HTML,CSS,JAVASCRIPT,PYTHON]
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: [surajitoraon7@gmail.com ]
-- ⚡ Fun fact: [Interesting Fact About You]

 ## GitHub Stats